grealyve/Phone-Scam-Catcher/README.md

 <h4 align="center">Reporting and checking scammer phone number tool based on decentralized network.</h4>

-# Phone-Scam-Catcher
+# Phone Scam Catcher
 Blockchain project based on Java Spring backend and stores the user data in a MySql server.
+Users can report a phone number and every phone number is written a block.

 ````powershell
   .   ____          _            __ _ _